A Bangladeshi worker is dying from cancer. Singaporeans made sure he got his last wish to go home

 A TWIST OF FATE

-It was already the afternoon and Dr Goh thought she could finally breathe easy.
+It was already the afternoon of May 22 and Dr Goh thought she could finally breathe easy.
 But fate had other plans.

 "Everybody we called was so touched by the story that they all wanted to help," she said again.
 "There were all these high-up people who said: 'We will get this plane down.'"